mahnunchik/metalsmith-debug/README.md

   }
 }
 ```

-Then you can:
+## Available namespaces

+Available namespaces defined by `metalsmith-debug` are:

+* metalsmith:source
+* metalsmith:destination
+* metalsmith:metadata
+* metalsmith:files
+* metalsmith:log

+To see debug messages, you must set a `DEBUG` environment variable to the desired namespaces.

+For all debug messages you can define:

 ```
 $ DEBUG=metalsmith:* metalsmith
 ```
-To see all debug messages.

 Or you can use namespaces to see only necessary messages:

 ```
 $ DEBUG=metalsmith:files metalsmith
 ```

-Available namespaces:

-* metalsmith:source
-* metalsmith:destination
-* metalsmith:metadata
-* metalsmith:files

 If you want to debug a specific plugin you must name it: